 - 5 egg yolks

+- Preheat the smoker.
 Preheat your pellet grill (or other indirect smoker) to 325 degrees F.

+- Make the vanilla cream.
 Pour the heavy cream into a small saucepan.
 Cut the vanilla pod lengthwise down the center and remove the seeds.
 Put all of the seeds and the pod in with the cream.
 Heat the cream over medium heat until it just comes to a boil (watch so it doesn't boil over).
 Turn off the heat and cover the pan with a lid.
 Let set for 10 minutes so the vanilla can infuse the cream.

+- Combine the caramel and the cream.
 Remove the vanilla pod from the warm cream, and then carefully pour the cream over the hot caramel.
 Whisk constantly as you stir, the caramel will bubble up quite a bit and everything will combine.

+- Fill the ramekins with the caramel cream.
 Place 6 ramekins on a baking sheet.
 Pour an even amount of the salted caramel cream into each ramekin until they are about 3/4 full.
 Carefully transfer your baking sheet to the grill and pour enough hot water into the bottom of the baking sheet until it comes halfway up the sides of the ramekins.

-Remove the ramekins from the water bath and allow the custard to cool to room temperature.
-Dust the tops of each with the about a teaspoon of sugar and caramelize with a blow torch.
+- Make the crunchy caramel topping.
+Dust the tops of each with about a teaspoon of sugar and caramelize with a blow torch.
 Cool for a few minutes before garnishing with fresh berries and serving.